Guide to Shinjuku Golden Gai in Tokyo

 Do some bar hopping

-There’s almost 300 bars to choose from after all!
+There are almost 300 bars to choose from after all!
 Why limit yourself to only one?
-Most bars are focused on certain themes like musical styles as diverse as punk rock, death metal, jazz or even flamenco.
-Movie enthusiasts will probably find their groove with places dedicated to french cinema, horror movies or classic cinema.
+Most bars are focused on certain themes like musical styles as diverse as punk rock, death metal, jazz, or even flamenco.
+Movie enthusiasts will probably find their groove with places dedicated to French cinema, horror movies, or classic cinema.
 There’s even a bar with a hospital theme!

 <<Enjoy the local nightlife with locals at Golden Gai!!>>